Advertiser Disclosure

 • Occasional fund holds

-Square For Restaurants is a great free restaurant POS software that includes in-person POS software, an online ordering page, and basic employee management.
+Square is one of the best free restaurant POS systems, offering in-person sales, an online ordering page, and basic employee management tools.

 Square For Restaurants Plans Price When To Use

-Plus $60/month/location Use if you need advanced inventory and 24/7 customer service
+Square Plus $49/month/location Use if you need advanced inventory and 24/7 customer service

-Popular Square add-ons that will increase your monthly fees:
+Popular Square add-ons that will increase your monthly fees include:

-If you want to use the Square KDS (Kitchen Display System) on the Free plan, you’ll need to factor in an extra $20/license/month.
+If you want to use the Square KDS (Kitchen Display System), there’s an additional fee per device.

 Square For Restaurants Features Availability